Dami-Lapite/random-characters-docs/README.md

 - React
 - Node.js

-Deployed using Cloud Run on Google Cloud Platform.\
+Deployed using Cloud Run on Google Cloud Platform. <br/>
-(First time trying out TailwindCSS)
+Used TailwindCSS for the first time :)

 ## Routes